 - 1. Central Queenstown

-- 2. Central One.
-Christchurch
+- 2. Central One, Christchurch

 - 3. Hobsonville Point, Auckland

 - 4. Lake Hayes, Queenstown

 - 5. Hobsonville Point, Auckland

-create a positive relationship with the street.
+Large windows and balconies on this building create a positive relationship with the street.

 A small porch provides shelter over the front door as well as improving legibility